cb372/cli-tools-skills-amnesty/02-text-processing/README.md

 * `cat`

-    You can write multiple lines to a file, you can use `cat`.
+    You can write multiple lines to a file using `cat`.
 Just write the file's contents on `stdin`.
 Press `Ctrl-D` when you are done.

     ```
     $ cat > hello.txt hello.txt